aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-jython/jython-programmers-guide/working-with-rows-and-columns-in-jython/copying-rows-and-columns-in-jython/_index.md

         worksheet = workbook.getWorksheets().get(0)

-        # Copy the second row with data, formattings, images and drawing objects
+        # Copy the second row with data, formatting, images, and drawing objects

         # to the 12th row in the worksheet.